pendulum-labs/reserve-onomy/readme.md

 ## Reserve Transactions

-`create-vault` by depositing collateral and naming `deposit` collateral into a vault
+`create-vault` by depositing collateral.
+Each vault has a unique name per user as well as UID `deposit` collateral into a vault
 `mint` denoms based on vault value and ratios
 `redeem` collateral from a vault by surrendering loaned denoms